Last update January 17th, 2025 at 06:04 pm

 If you install a solar system with a battery, your solar panels and inverter will usually be covered by the national solar rebate, but not the battery.

-Are there any state battery rebates in Australia?
+Are there any state battery incentives in Australia?

-Yes, in some Australian states, you will be able to get a solar battery rebate!
-However, rebates like this are only offered in a few states.
+Yes, in some Australian states, you will be able to get a solar battery incentive!
+However, incentives like this are only offered in a few states.
 The support can vary greatly from state to state.

 Let’s take a closer look at the rebate schemes available!

-If located in Tasmania, Western Australia, South Australia, Queensland or New South Wales, there are currently no available solar battery rebate schemes.
+If located in South Australia, Tasmania, Victoria and the Australian Capital Territory, there are currently no available solar battery incentives.
 However, you will be able to get the national solar panel rebate which might cover a great deal of your total solar costs.

 What do they cost?